aparo/pyes/docs/guide/reference/modules/memcached.rst

 **memcached.port**    A bind port range.
 Defaults to **11211-11311**.
 ====================  =================================================

-It also shares the uses the common :ref:`network settings <es-guide-reference-modules-node-network>`.
+It also shares the uses the common :ref:`network settings <es-guide-reference-modules-network>`.

 Disable memcached
 =================